Proteusiq/DanishSentiments/README.md

 ```
 restart the terminal.

-Clone this repository and enter the project folder and pipenv install packages:
+Clone this repository, and enter the project folder.
+Execute _pipenv install_ to install all packages.

 ``` bash
 git clone https://github.com/Proteusiq/DanishSentiments.git